What is IPV6 and Why You Should Care

 And of course, all of my network gear has to know how to work with IPV6.

 As I write this, my ISP (Comcast) has provisioned my router with an IPV6 address.
 It never needs to change, so I will never need “DyDNS” or similar tools.
 My DNS provider supports IPV6 so any domain I own can be reached with an IPV6 address.
 Windows and Linux both support IPV6.
-And we’ll be adding IPV6 support to the Discover Video appliances soon.
 Maybe you are already using IPv6 at home but didn’t realize it.
+We’re in the process of adding IPV6 support to the Discover Video appliances.

 If you are not already using it, brush up on IPV6.
-It’s not difficult.
+You’ll be glad you did.